Detecting Coordinated Behaviour on Video-First Platforms: The Challenge of Multimodality and Complex Similarity on TikTok: Discussion and Conclusion

 \section{Discussion and Conclusion}

-This paper presents an approach for detecting coordinated behaviour on short-video platforms that addresses the novel and challenging combination of integrated multimodality and complex similarity that is becoming prominent in a video-first environment.
-This approach uses multilayer network analysis as a way to identify signs of coordination within and across modalities.
-We focused on the case of TikTok, as a pre-eminent short-video platform, and applied our approach to communication around the European Parliament elections in the German context.
+This paper presents an approach for detecting coordinated behaviour on video-first platforms that addresses the challenging combination of multimodality and complex similarity characterising these online environments.
+Our approach uses multilayer network analysis as a way to identify signs of coordination within and across modalities, and fine-tuned similarity functions to handle similar but not identical content carrying the same message.
+We focus on TikTok, as a pre-eminent video-first platform, and, empirically, on the 2024 European Parliament elections in Germany.

-Applying our approach demonstrates its capacity to detect potential coordinated behaviour on TikTok, but also potentially different strategies of coordination.
-Like \cite{Luceri2025}, who work on US election data, we find clusters of user accounts that share similar user names.
-We also found user accounts that were only active during the election period.
-Such episodic activity is suggestive of accounts that were created for this purpose.
-Given the algorithmic architecture of the platform, it is possible to get a large number of views without followers, which in turn means it is possible for custom created accounts to gain reach.
+Our empirical case demonstrates the capacity of our approach to detect different types of coordinated behaviour.
+Like \textcite{Luceri2025}, who focused on US election data, we find clusters of user accounts with similar user names, and clusters of accounts that were only active during the election period, suggesting that these accounts may have created for the specific purpose of amplifying political narratives during the studied event.
+Given the algorithmic design of the platform, it is possible to get a large number of views without followers, which in turn means it is possible for custom created accounts to gain reach.
+In summary, our approach can capture an important type of online behaviour in an increasingly important type of online environments.

-Our proposed methodology based on multilayer network analysis shows a promising path to address coordination on short-video platforms such as TikTok.
-Nevertheless, there is vastly more work to be done.
-This includes the development and validation of additional similarity, filtering, and clustering methods for specific modalities, and further exploration of cross-layer patterns.
-Considering multiple layers together may reinforce the signal of coordinated behaviour, reveal new coordination strategies, or help identifying false positives.